-Finding a Sound, Finding a Style
+Finding a sound, finding a style

 During 1981, Madonna's music and image moved in a new direction.
-Influenced by the emerging dance scene in New York, Madonna moved increasingly from Pretenders/ Pat Benatar rock to the dance music that was sweeping New York clubs.
-In addition to working with Steve Bray to develop songs and mix demo tapes, she worked on her image - a form of glam-grunge that featured multilayered, multicolored combinations of thrift-store clothing together with scarves and junk jewelry.
+Influenced by the emerging dance scene in New York, Madonna moved increasingly from Pretenders/Pat Benatar rock to the dance music that was sweeping New York clubs.
+In addition to working with Steve Bray to develop songs and mix demo tapes, she worked on her image-a form of glam-grunge that featured multilayered, multicolored combinations of thrift-store clothing together with scarves and junk jewelry.
 She adopted "Boy Toy" as her "tag name" and prominently displayed it on her belt buckle.
 It was a look that she would continue to develop with the help of jewelry designer Maripole.
-Her trademark look of messy, badly dyed hair, neon rubber bracelets, black lace bras, white lace gloves, and chunky belt buckles would soon be seen on teenage girls throughout the world.
+Within a few years her trademark look of messy, badly-dyed hair, neon rubber bracelets, black lace bras, white lace gloves, a chunky belt buckles would be seen on teenage girls throughout the world.